beryxz/unifi-webex-dl/README.md

 ### Get Webex Id

-To launch Webex, we have to get the Webex course id relative to the moodle course id.
+To launch Webex, we have to get the Webex course id relative to the Moodle course id.

 > GET <https://e-l.unifi.it/course/view.php?id=42>